numberscope/frontscope/doc/making-a-visualizer.md

 The `VisualizerExportModule` block should be the last thing in the visualizer source file.
 That makes it easy to find.

-### Where to put your visualizer
+## Where to put your visualizer

-When a visualizer is ready for Numberscope users, place the file containing its class definition and export module in the folder `src/visualizers`.
+However you made it, when a visualizer is ready for Numberscope users, place the file containing its class definition and export module in the folder `src/visualizers`.
 When the frontscope client runs, it'll find your visualizer and compile it at runtime.

-The visualizers in `src/visualizers` can be tested with the usual `npm run dev` call.
+The visualizers in `src/visualizers` will appear as options when you start Numberscope with `npm run dev` as usual.

 As discussed [earlier](#test-your-visualizer-on-the-workbench), visualizers that aren't ready for Numberscope users should go in `src/visualizers-workbench`.
-You can load them for testing by calling `npm run dev:workbench`.
+You can load them to see how they work by running with `npm run dev:workbench`.